[Content warning: Discussion of social justice, discussion of violence, spoilers for Jacqueline Carey books.]

 Please try not to be insufficiently surprised by this.
 Every time a Republican and a Democrat break bread together with good will, it is a miracle.
 It is an equilibrium as beneficial as civilization or liberalism, which developed in the total absence of any central enforcing authority.

 When you look for these equilibria, there are lots and lots.
-Arthur says there is no “honor among foes”, but if you read the Iliad or any other account of ancient warfare, there is practically nothing but honor among foes, and it wasn’t generated by some sort of Homeric version of the Geneva Convention, it just sort of happened.
-During World War I, the English and Germans spontaneously got out of their trenches and celebrated Christmas together with each other, and on the sidelines Arthur was shouting “No!
+Andrew says there is no “honor among foes”, but if you read the Iliad or any other account of ancient warfare, there is practically nothing but honor among foes, and it wasn’t generated by some sort of Homeric version of the Geneva Convention, it just sort of happened.
+During World War I, the English and Germans spontaneously got out of their trenches and celebrated Christmas together with each other, and on the sidelines Andrew was shouting “No!
 Stop celebrating Christmas!
 Quick, shoot them before they shoot you!” but they didn’t listen.

 All I will say in way of explaining these miraculous equilibria is that they seem to have something to do with inheriting a cultural norm and not screwing it up.
 Punishing the occasional defector seems to be a big part of not screwing it up.
 How exactly that cultural norm came to be is less clear to me, but it might have something to do with the reasons why an entire civilization’s bureaucrats may suddenly turn 100% honest at the same time.
 I’m pretty sure I’m supposed to say the words timeless decision theory around this point too, and perhaps bring up the kind of Platonic contract that I have written about previously.